 Our teachers fully buy into the Catholic religious elements of the campus and curriculum.
 Uniquely, each faculty member recognizes himself as not only an instructor but also as a minister of faith.

 Classroom Prayer: Each class period begins with prayer, utilizing both traditional prayers and original prayers composed by teachers and students.

-School Weekly Masses: The whole school gathers each Wednesday for the celebration of the liturgy.
+School Weekly Masses: The whole school gathers each Wednesday at 11 AM for the celebration of the liturgy.
 Music is led by student volunteers.

 Graduation Mass: The graduation ceremony is a dignified, traditional ceremony which includes faculty dressed in full academic regalia including mortar board and gown, the celebration of the Mass, and a beautiful commencement ceremony.
 Musical talents of our seniors is often a great highlight!

 Morning Offering to the Sacred Heart of Jesus